 Full Range Use

-Realistically, there’s only so much low frequency you can expect to get from an eight-inch speaker.
+Realistically, there’s only so much low frequency you can expect to get from an 8 inch speaker.
 Obviously, adding a sub will be a necessity for most applications.
 In terms of full range DJ use, this speaker is very efficient when it comes to delivering deeper notes.

 High Power in a Compact Package

-This speaker is equipped with a class D, highly efficient amp that’s optimally designed to match the LF and HF transducers in the DXR series.
-These are high-performance amps that are designed to deliver the highest sound input in their class, with the ability to provide an impressive SP up to one hundred and thirty-three decibels.
+The Yamaha DXR8 is equipped with a class D, highly efficient amp that’s optimally designed to match the LF and HF transducers in the DXR series.
+These are high-performance amps that are designed to deliver the highest sound input in their class, with the ability to provide an impressive SP up to one hundred and 33 decibels.

 Switching Mode Power Supply

-The speaker also features the high-efficiency, all new switching mode power supply designed for top of the line performance.
-The speaker’s power supply is also perfect for use all over the world, thanks to the multi-voltage design.
+The DXR8 features the high-efficiency, all new switching mode power supply designed for top of the line performance.
+Its power supply is also perfect for use all over the world, thanks to the multi-voltage design.

 Three-Channel Onboard Mixer